i-dot-ai/parliament-mcp/README.md

 You can test the Lambda function locally using the AWS Lambda Runtime Interface Emulator (RIE), which is included in the base image.

 **Prerequisites:**
-- Your local Elasticsearch container must be running (`docker compose up -d elasticsearch`).
+- Your local Qdrant container must be running (`docker compose up -d qdrant`).
 - The Lambda container image must be built (`make docker_build_lambda`).

 **Run the container:**